Video game mechanics are at the heart of gameplay design, and yet the concept is widely misinterpreted.

 Secondary mechanics add depth, flavor and variety.
 Fire flowers, grenades, and Taunt minions are all great examples.
 The game would still work just fine without them, but their addition adds new experiences and allows for new challenges.

-Be careful: more is not always better.
-Carefully introduce new mechanics through gameplay or tutorials.
+Be careful: More is not always better.
+Complexity creep is easier than you think, so keep it simple and carefully introduce new mechanics through gameplay or tutorials.

 Varying the Core Mechanic